-Connecticut ScholarshipsRoberta B. Willis Scholarship Program (Formerly The Governor's Scholarship) If you ranked in the top 20% of your class or had SAT scores of at least 1,200, you may be eligible for the Willis Scholarship.
-The award is up to $5,250 per academic year in a 4 year program or up to $4,650 for full time in a two year program.
-Winners must attend a Connecticut public or non-profit private institution.
+Connecticut ScholarshipsCapitol Scholarship If you ranked in the top 20% of your class or had SAT scores of at least 1,200, you may be eligible for the Capitol Scholarship.
+The award is up to $2000 per academic year at Connecticut colleges or in states who have a reciprocal agreement with Connecticut.
 Applications must be filed through your high school guidance offices by February 15.

-Northrop Grumman Engineering Scholars Program - Northrop Grumman is sponsoring scholarships of $8,000 each to students who live near the Grumman campuses in Alabama, California, Colorado, Florida, Illinois, Maryland, New York, Ohio, Utah and Virginia.
-See NG Scholarship Information Page for exact locations (only certain counties are included).
+Northrop Grumman Engineering Scholars Program - Northrop Grumman is sponsoring scholarships of $10,000 each to two qualified graduating high school seniors from Fairfield County, Connecticut.
 Candidates must plan to study full time in an approved engineering program at an accredited college or university.
 Tuition, books, lodging and meals are all approved uses of the funds.
-The application deadline for 2017 has passed.
-For more information about this scholarship, please visit Northrop Grumman Scholarship Info.
-To apply, visit Northrop Grumman Application Page.
+The application deadline is March 31.
+For more information and applications for this scholarship, please visit http://www.es.northropgrumman.com/engscholars/about.html.

 CT Aid for Public College Students Connecticut residents attending an eligible Connecticut 2 or 4 year public college or university may be eligible for aid up to the amount of unmet need.
 Submit your FAFSA and contact your financial aid office.